Advanced Magento 2 Developer Tools For Debugging

 3. Ensure Code Quality and Performance

 Developer tools help ensure your Magento code is high-quality and performant.
-For instance, the Magento Coding Standard checks your code follows best practices.
+For instance, the coding standard checks that your code follows best practices.

 Performance profiling tools identify bottlenecks and slow queries.
 Addressing these early leads to a faster, more stable site.